linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 02.08.2024
+- Topic: Web4 Instance
+- Directory: /posts/2024/August/02
+- Description: ``` 🚀 Soon, everyone can host their own Web4 instance! 🌐 Web4 is becoming even more transparent and decentralized.
+Get ready for the future of digital freedom! 💡🔗 #Web4 #Decentralization #Transparency #Future #TechRevolution ```

 ### 01.08.2024
 - Topic: August with Linkspreed & Web4
 - Directory: /posts/2024/August/01